beginning of content

 How is self-harm treated?

 Psychological therapies can help you understand why you self-harm.
-They can also give you tools and techniques to help you cope with any challenging thoughts and feelings.
+They can also give you tools and techniques to help you cope with challenging thoughts and feelings.
+You can discuss with your therapist how to manage situations that add to your distress.

-You may want to copy your list of alternative activities onto a piece of paper or into your phone.
+You may want to make a list of alternative activities on a piece of paper or in your phone.
 This way you have it when you need it.

 Complications of self-harming behaviour